Ferry Operators

 Makruzz Deluxe Class: Upper Deck Experience with Meals

-Deluxe class puts you on the upper deck with panoramic windows and includes a complimentary meal service — all for ₹2,540-2,640.
+Deluxe class puts you on the upper deck with panoramic windows and better seating for Rs 2,180-2,300.
 With just 63-64 seats compared to 200+ in Premium, it’s noticeably less crowded and more peaceful.

 The upper deck advantage is real.
 You’re above the waterline with better views, and many travelers report less seasickness up here.
-The seats themselves are wider with more legroom — think domestic business class rather than economy.
-But the standout feature?
-That included meal.
+The seats themselves are wider with more legroom than Premium — a noticeable upgrade in comfort for the 90-minute journey.

-For couples on honeymoon or anyone who appreciates a bit more comfort, Deluxe class hits the sweet spot.
-You’re paying roughly ₹700 more than Premium, but you get the meal (worth ₹200-300 if purchased separately), better seats, superior views, and a calmer environment.
-The math works out.
+For couples or anyone who appreciates a bit more comfort, Deluxe class hits the sweet spot.
+You’re paying roughly Rs 500-900 more than Premium for better seats, superior upper deck views, and a calmer environment with fewer passengers around you.

 One tip: Book port-side seats (left side when facing forward) on the Port Blair to Havelock route.
 You’ll get views of the smaller islands along the way.